multiversx/mx-docs/docs/sdk-and-tools/sdk-js/sdk-js-signing-providers.md

 await provider.logout({ callbackUrl: callbackUrl });
 ```

 Though, most often, the dApps (or their server-side components) want to **reliably assign an off-chain user identity to a MultiversX address**.
 For this, the signing providers support an extra parameter to the `login()` method: **the initial part of the native authentication token**.
-That piece of data, generally crafted with the aid of [`sdk-native-auth-client`](https://www.npmjs.com/package/@multiversx/sdk-native-auth-client), is signed with the user's wallet, at login-time, then made available to the dApp.
+That piece of data, generally crafted with the aid of [`sdk-native-auth-client`](https://www.npmjs.com/package/@multiversx/sdk-native-auth-client), is signed with the user's wallet at login-time, and the signature is made available to the dApp, which, in turn, packs it into the actual **native authentication token**.

 :::important
 We always recommend using the **native authentication** flow, instead of the trivial one.
 That is, always pass the `token` parameter to the `login()` method.
 This is applicable to all signing providers.